 Furthermore, emotionally intelligent people are adept at making the better decisions because they often do so based on the long-term best interests of the given outcome.

-Going back to the previous example, a mature person will recognise that it is in their best interests to not place blame on the other party because doing so could damage their relationship over the long-term and also cause the other person to experience negative emotions.
+A mature person will recognise that it is in their best interests to not place blame on the other party.
+Doing so could damage their relationship over the long-term and also cause the other person to experience negative emotions.
 Again, they will see the bigger picture of the situation.

 However, an immature person with low EQ may instead seek immediate gratification and place blame on the other person just to make themselves feel better.
 The latter will not show empathy or compassion and their immature behaviour will only hinder the situation.